- PROJECT:

 Workshop Lighting

 The new workshop trains people in computer repair.
 One of the things which the client wanted was an extremely high light level of 1,000 lux, as the work is very delicate.
-Lighting has low running-cost fluorescent lamps with high frequency ballasts for maximum luminous efficacy, with a mixture of up and downlights to give variety.
+This required careful design to avoid glare, while a mixture of up and downlights to give variety.

 Heating